-Bears that spend time close to human development can become habituated over time this may bring them into conflict with humans and, for female bears, increases the likelihood that they will die of human-related causes (e.g. be killed on the highway or railway) (Garshelis et al. 2005).
-Human-caused mortality is the most important cause of grizzly bear mortality today, accounting for 75% of female and 86% of male grizzly bear mortality, although improved food and garbage management in the mid-eighties played an important role in reducing habituation, and consequently mortality (Herrero et al 2005).
+Bears that spend time close to human development can become habituated over time - this may bring them into conflict with humans and, for female bears, increases the likelihood that they will die of human-related causes (e.g. be killed on the highway or railway) (Garshelis et al. 2005).
+Human-caused mortality is the most important causes of grizzly bear mortality today, accounting for 75% of female and 86% of male grizzly bear mortality, although improved food and garbage management in the mid-eighties played an important role in reducing habituation, and consequently mortality (Herrero et al. 2005).

-Although the grizzly bear population in Banff National Park and surrounding areas increased from 1994 to 2002, intensive management and monitoring is still required.
-Given the small population size and slow growth rate, random and unpredictable events could have an important impact on population viability, and even small changes in bear or human behaviour could tip the balance towards decline.
-In order to maintain a stable population, annual survival rate of 91% for female grizzly bears is required (Garshelis 2005).
+Given the small population size and slow growth rate, random and unpredictable events can have an important impact on population viability therefore intensive management and monitoring is required.
+In order to maintain a stable population, an annual survival rate of 91% for female grizzly bears is required (Garshelis et al. 2005).
 For this reason, "the emphasis on controlling human-caused mortality is critical to the continued health of the grizzly bear population (Herrero et al. 2005, p. viii)."